scryptmouse/Backbone.ChromeStorage/README.md

 If a user has disabled Chrome's synchronization features, `"sync"` will automatically fall back to `"local"` without issue.

+## Notes

+You must remember to request the storage permission in your manifest.json file.

+    {
+      "name": "My extension",
+      ...
+      "permissions": [
+        "storage"
+      ],
+      ...
+    }

+See [chromestoragereference] for more details.

 ## Caveats

 ### zepto.js support